di/talks/flpy_2017/swiss_train_deployments/talk.md

 # _"In fact, it was our instability that alienated early adopters."_

+^ In fact, when Ember saw they were losing some users, it wasn't because they didn't have Feature X

+^ It was because they were providing an unstable platform

 ---

 # _"We got a bad reputation for it."_

+^ It only takes getting burned once

 ---